top of page

 Returning to the mountains.
 If you look closer at the two dams, it becomes obvious that the old dam on the left is significantly thicker than the new, slimline dam on the right.
 This is because the new dam was built using a modern, reinforced concrete, with a strength nine times greater than the old concrete material of yesteryear.
 It meant that the new dam could be vastly slimmed down compared to the old one.

 The underpinning benefit of wide bandgap materials is their relative ‘strength’ compared to silicon, in withstanding a voltage.
 Known as the critical electric field of a semiconductor and measured in volts per centimetre, a unit length of SiC material can hold back 9x more voltage than Si before it goes bang!
-All SiC’s other benefits (its great thermal conductivity, wide bandgap etc), are a fantastic bonus that add to its appeal, but the critical electric field is key.
+All SiC’s other benefits (its great thermal conductivity, wide bandgap etc), are a fantastic bonus that add to its appeal, but this critical electric field is key.

 In both scenarios, the increased “strength” can be exploited in one of two ways.
 Replacing the old Si concrete dam with the same amount of SiC reinforced concrete results in a new dam could hold back 9x the water pressure and it could therefore be utilised to control even greater reservoirs.
 Or else, in the same location, blocking the same body of water, the new SiC dam can be slimmed down making it 9x thinner than the original.
-So too the active region of the transistor, whose current carrying ‘drift region’ is 9x thinner than the silicon transistor it is replacing.
+So the parallel continues to the transistor, whose current carrying ‘drift region’ is 9x thinner than the silicon transistor it is replacing.
 This is the case now as 600 V and 1200 V SiC MOSFETs begin to replace Si IGBTs of the same voltage class in electric vehicle inverters.

 When the Levee Breaks?